Library Policies Menu:

 Organizations may identify the Library and provide its address in their publicity for the meeting, but may not give out the Library’s telephone number or invite potential attendees to contact the Library.
 Failure to comply may result in forfeiture of approval to use the meeting rooms.

 There is limited on-street parking and limited parking at nearby municipal lots, both subject to posted limits.

 Indemnification and Insurance

-The Board of Library Trustees reserves the right to require that the applicant supplies a certificate of insurance licensed to do business in Massachusetts, in such amount and in such form as the Board may reasonably deem appropriate, naming the Board as additional insured, and covering damage to the library building, grounds, and collections, and injury to persons occasioned by the event.
+The Board of Library Trustees reserves the right to require that the applicant supplies a certificate of insurance from an insurer licensed to do business in Massachusetts, in such amount and in such form as the Board may reasonably deem appropriate, naming the Board as additional insured, and covering damage to the library building, grounds, and collections, and injury to persons arising from the event.

 Requirements for Room Reservations

 All organizations using any meeting room shall complete, submit and, at the request of the Library staff, update an application on a form approved by the Board of Library Trustees.
 Such a form shall incorporate by reference this policy and shall document that the applicant group has received a copy of this policy and agrees to abide by the terms and conditions of this policy.

 Reservations shall be made through the office of the Library Director, or its designee.
 No group may reserve or use any meeting room unless it complies in all respects with the provisions of this policy and submits, in fully executed form, the application and indemnification agreement called for in this policy, and any insurance certificate request pursuant hereto.
 No meeting room reservation shall be deemed complete until the Library staff receives a complete, signed original form (together, if requested, with an original insurance certificate).
 The application form must be signed by an officer or principal of the organization wishing to use meeting room space.

 Any false, misleading or incomplete statement on the application form shall be grounds to forbid the use of meeting rooms by the applicant group.